Uses for Aloe Vera

 Aloe vera gel taken by mouth seems to help lower blood sugar levels in people with diabetes.
 It may also help to lower cholesterol.
 The results of aloe vera studies for other medical conditions have been less clear.

 How much aloe vera should you use?

-For constipation, some use 100-200 milligrams of aloe juice -- or 50 milligrams of aloe extract -- daily as needed.
+For constipation, some use 100-200 milligrams of aloe vera juice -- or 50 milligrams of aloe vera extract -- daily as needed.
 For diabetes, 1 tablespoon of the gel has been used daily.
-High oral doses of aloe or aloe latex are dangerous.
-Ask your doctor for advice on how to use aloe.
+High oral doses of aloe vera or aloe vera latex are dangerous.
+Ask your doctor for advice on how to use aloe vera.

 - Interactions.
-If you take any drugs regularly, talk to your doctor before you start using aloe supplements.
+If you take any drugs regularly, talk to your doctor before you start using aloe vera supplements.
 They could interact with medicines and supplements like diabetes drugs, heart drugs, laxatives, steroids, and licorice root.
 The oral use of aloe vera gel may also block the absorption of medicines taken at the same time.